kysivaram/autocomplete-input-demo/README.md

 ## Discussion

-I used the following technologies: HTML, CSS, JS.
+Languages used: **HTML, CSS, VanillaJS**.
-I used the concept of shadow dom to create this widget.
+This project was created to explore the concept of shadow dom and showcase a web component as a widget.
-I created a web component called autocomplete-input which is compatible with any js library(React, Angular, Vue etc.).
+autocomplete-input is a web component which is compatible with any js library(React, Angular, Vue etc.).